 This rule stresses the importance of ensuring that administrators are honest when communicating with candidates.
-To do so, ensure that the entire process is transparent.
+Practical recommendations for achieving this goal are to first ensure that the entire process is transparent.
 A properly designed selection system will have nothing to hide, and as such, should be portrayed honestly and openly to candidates.
 Relatedly, it is important to train administrators to be honest and to reward them for treating candidates in an open manner.
 In cases where administrators must provide negative feedback (e.g., to communicate that an candidate did not get the job), it is essential that they are trained to focus on the facts, such as the strong candidate pool, as opposed to commenting on idiosyncratic characteristics of the candidate.
 Such honesty does not, however, imply that organizations need to reveal all aspects of selection processes or decision-making procedures to applicants.
-Rather, it suggests that candidates should be treated with honesty at each stage in the selection procedure and that whenever possible should be provided with information in order to allow openness and transparency.
+Rather, it suggests that candidates should be treated with honesty at each stage in the selection procedure and that wherever possible should be provided with information in order to allow openness and transparency.